Everyone involved in The Meaning of Catholic adheres to this confession.

 I confess the Declaration of Truths of His Emminence Cardinal Burke et al.

-I confess the Immutable Truths about Matrimony of His Excellency Bishop Schneider and others
+I confess the Immutable Truths about Matrimony of His Excellency Bishop Schneider et al.

 I confess the Manifesto of Faith of His Eminence, Cardinal Mueller